Some things are more CRINGE than others: Iterative Preference Optimization with the Pairwise Cringe Loss: Introduction

 In this work we seek to compare SFT, binary feedback and pairwise preference algorithms, and to ask the question: can one convert existing binary feedback algorithms to use pairwise preference data?
 In particular the Cringe Loss is a method for binary feedback, which we show can be generalized to the pairwise preference case.
 The Cringe Loss works as follows: positive examples use the standard likelihood training loss, while for a given negative example it contrasts each token in the negative sequence against other likely tokens -- to encourage the negative sequence to no longer be the top-ranked sequence.
 After training on the initial feedback data, the method is then iterated by labeling data using the improved model, which was shown to improve results further.
 Cringe Loss was shown to perform well with binary feedback data compared to competing methods, such as SFT, unlikelihood loss and best-of-N reranking \cite{adolphs2022cringe} and for improving large-scale dialogue systems \cite{xu2023improving}.
 However, collecting and using pairwise preferences for training has currently proven a more popular approach to developing aligned LLMs.

 We thus explore generalizing the Cringe Loss to the pairwise preference setting.
 We hence develop the Pairwise Cringe Loss, by using a differentiable margin-based loss on the pair of responses.
 In particular, we add a margin-based multiplier to the Cringe Loss to turn it on or off depending on how much probability distance is between the pair.
 When the preferred response A becomes much more likely than the response B, the Cringe Loss is turned off so that the model capacity is better spent on pairs that are closer in probabilities.
+We can do multiple iterations of the Pairwise Cringe Loss training by generating new responses from the improved model and labeling them using a reward model if we have access to one.
+A natural question is whether we can apply the same technique to methods like DPO as well.
+We hence also propose Iterative DPO that works in a similar manner, and compare to it in our experiments.

 We experimentally compare competing approaches, including binary and pairwise variants of Cringe Loss.
 The first task is to reduce repetitions \citep{arora2022director, unlikelihood_training}, which can be measured accurately so it gives us more control.
 In this task, we find that Pairwise Cringe outperforms Binary Cringe, and has performance similar to DPO, while the Pairwise Cringe generations have slightly better quality.
 Next, we employ a more realistic setup using the AlpacaFarm~\cite{dubois2023alpacafarm} benchmark that provides pairwise preference data for general instruction following.
-Pairwise Cringe Loss again outperforms the Binary Cringe variant, in addition to SFT, and more importantly outperforms state-of-the-art methods DPO and PPO.
+Pairwise Cringe Loss again outperforms the Binary Cringe variant, in addition to SFT, and more importantly outperforms state-of-the-art methods DPO and PPO, as well as the newly proposed Iterative DPO.
 Pairwise Cringe Loss is simple to implement and efficient to train, and is therefore a strong candidate for training instruction tuning and other alignment tasks.